babashka/sci/README.md

 - [SICMUtils](https://github.com/littleredcomputer/sicmutils).
 Computer Algebra System in Clojure, tailored for math and physics investigations.
 - [Spire](https://github.com/epiccastle/spire).
 Pragmatic provisioning using Clojure.

+Are you using sci in your company or personal projects?
+Let us know [here](https://github.com/borkdude/babashka/issues/254).

 ## Status

 Experimental.
 Breaking changes are expected to happen at this phase.
+They will be documented in the [CHANGELOG.md](CHANGELOG.md).

 ## Installation